 Also complicating finances are tax matters related to selling previously shared assets and claiming dependents.

-“Decide if you are going to divide your estate among all your children, both biological and step, or not,” said San Diego-based Certified Financial Planner™ Chris Cooper.
-Then set up trusts to make sure your wishes are carried out. ( Related: 7 situations where a trust could help )
+“Decide if you are going to divide your estate among all your children, both biological and step, or not,” said San Diego-based CFP™ professional Chris Cooper.
+Then set up trusts to make sure your wishes are carried out.
+(Related: 7 situations where a trust could help )

 Further, Cooper said that there may be a need for increased life insurance in blended families where the parents are not married because of the loss of survivor’s benefits or the ability to draw on the higher earner’s Social Security benefits.

-About a quarter of children live with a single parent today compared with 9 percent in 1960, according to the Pew Research Center’s December 2015 “Parenting in America” study .
+In 2020, there were about 15.31 million children living with a single mother in the United States, and about 3.27 million children living with a single father, according to one analysis.
 In these families, caring for a dependent can be especially tough, because divorce often slashes a family’s income and assets, as does never partnering up in the first place.

 Single parents are less likely to be saving enough for their own retirement and may be extra stressed by trying to save for themselves while wanting to help children pay for college.
 Alimony and child support may be insufficient to pay for major expenses like childcare during work hours, extracurricular activities, braces, and college because the original arrangements were made without the child’s long-term needs in mind.
 (Related: 10 single parent money challenges)

-LeeAnn Arens, a Certified Financial Planner™ professional in Mt.
+LeeAnn Arens, a CFP™ professional in Mt.
 Pleasant, Michigan, said that what will happen to the child if the single parent becomes ill or passes away is the primary concern for single-parent households.
-So a sole breadwinner should focus on disability planning and insurance.
+So, a sole breadwinner should focus on disability planning and insurance.

 Single parents must resist the urge to put saving for their children above saving for their own retirement because they have no spouse to help with retirement savings or retirement expenses and since the division of assets in a divorce may have taken a bite out of their retirement savings.
 Further, federal financial aid doesn’t count a parent’s retirement assets against a child’s college financial aid package.